XinShuo-ph/KAdath_Frontera/README.md

 - KAD_NUMC - number of parallel compiling jobs CMake can run, e.g. 7

 ## Build Process
-\subpage build

 1. Go to build_release.
-1. Create a build directory and enter it
+2. Create a build directory and enter it
-1. Invoke `cmake (options) ..`
+3. Invoke `cmake (options) ..`
   - where `..` denotes the location where the CMakeList.txt file is
   - The important cmake options are the following (the value in parentheses corresponds to the default settings) :
     - `-DPAR_VERSION = On/Off (On)`